When bleaching or dyeing your hair, you have to choose the right developer volume. Two of the most common options are 10 volume and 20 volume.

 - 10 volume (3%): best for deposit-only color, toners, glosses, and gentle “low and slow” bleaching with powder.

 - 20 volume (6%): best for grey coverage and lifting 1 to 2 levels with permanent dye.
-With bleach powder, it can lift more, but it also raises the damage risk.
+With bleach powder, it can lift more, but it raises the damage risk.

 Safety Note